artgon/artgon.github.com/_posts/2014-10-06-scala-case-for-correctness.md

 {% endhighlight %}

 You need to jump through a few hoops to make sure everything is immutable and you quickly get semantic satiation for the word "final."
-This probably involves using your IDE to enforce this rule.
+Eventually, you'll use your IDE to enforce this rule and probably some static analysis to verify your builds, as well.
 In Scala, everything is immutable by default:

 {% highlight scala %}
 def doStuff(thing1: Int, thing2: String, thing3: List[Int]) {